 6. National Center of information and forecast economic and society (2009), Early Warning: Rationale, international experience and the ability to apply in Vietnam.

 7. Synthesis Publishing House Ho Chi Minh City (2007), Crisis Management translated from Crisis management, Harvard Business school Publishing Corporation (2004).

 9. ASSESSMENT & GRADING POLICY:

+* An overall and on – going policy will be applied as the table below: